EU meeting on Iran oil embargo set for January 23

 Iran is the second largest producer of oil, after Saudi Arabia, among the 12 countries in OPEC, producing around 3.5 million barrels per day.

-EU countries buy nearly 600,000 barrels per day (bpd) of Iran's 2.6 million bpd in exports, making the bloc collectively the largest market for Iranian crude, rivalling China.
+EU countries buy nearly 600,000 barrels per day (bpd) of Iran's 2.6 million bpd in exports, making the bloc collectively the largest market for Iranian crude, rivaling China.

 The three biggest EU importers have serious debt problems.
 Greece imports a quarter of its oil from Iran, Italy about 13 percent and Spain nearly 10 percent.